|Submission deadline||October 23, 2023 AoE|

 Submissions should not contain sensitive, private, or proprietary information that cannot be disclosed at publication time.
 You might perhaps also be submitting your project to other TEI formats such as the WIP or Demos.
 This is allowed, but you will still need to produce and submit a tailored submission and video for the SDC and attend the panel discussion.
 The different kinds of conference submission will be reviewed and handled independently.

-Submission will be reviewed and selected by the SDC Chairs and a jury of selected academic and professional design experts.
+Submissions will be reviewed and selected by the SDC Chairs and a jury of selected academic and professional design experts.
 The submissions should include all author names, affiliations and contact information, and are thus not anonymous.
 Confidentiality of submissions will be maintained during the review process.
 All rejected submissions will be kept confidential in perpetuity.

 At least one author of each accepted submission must register for the conference before the early registration deadline in order for the final paper to be published in the conference proceedings and the exhibit to be shown at the conference.